 These will be assessed both at the beginning and end of the half term and can be practised using a variety of strategies on the Tic-Tac-Toe.

 They are expected to not only know the words on the list but be able to spell them if they have a prefix or a suffix attached.
-For example promise could be promised or promising.
+For example complete could be completing or completed.

 Within class, we will be focusing on developing our phonics skills and how these can be used to spell unknown words.
 We will also be looking at the rules for adding suffixes such as ‘ed’ and ‘ing’ to root words.